ERR<n>MISC2, Error Record Miscellaneous Register 2, n = 0 - 65534

 The ERR<n>MISC2 characteristics are:

 IMPLEMENTATION DEFINED error syndrome register.
-The miscellaneous syndrome registers can contain:
+The miscellaneous syndrome registers might contain:

-This register is present only when ARMv8.4-RAS is implemented.
+This register is present only when error record <n> is implemented.
 Otherwise, direct accesses to ERR<n>MISC2 are RES0.

 ERR<q>FR describes the features implemented by the node that owns error record <n>. <q> is the index of the first error record owned by the same node as error record <n>.
 If the node owns a single record, then q = n.

-For IMPLEMENTATION DEFINED fields in this register, writing zero must always be supported to return the error record to an initial state.
+For IMPLEMENTATION DEFINED fields in ERR<n>MISC2, writing zero must always be supported to return the error record to an initial quiescent state.

 In particular, if any IMPLEMENTATION DEFINED syndrome fields might generate a Fault Handling or Error Recovery Interrupt request, writing zero is sufficient to deactivate the Interrupt request.

-Arm recommends that any IMPLEMENTATION DEFINED syndrome fields that can generate a Fault Handling, Error Recovery, Critical, or IMPLEMENTATION DEFINED, interrupt request are disabled at Cold reset and are enabled by software writing an IMPLEMENTATION DEFINED non-zero value to an IMPLEMENTATION DEFINED field in ERR<q>CTRL, where q is the index of the first error record owned by the same node as error record n.
-If the node owns a single record then q = n.
+Arm recommends that any IMPLEMENTATION DEFINED syndrome fields that can generate a Fault Handling, Error Recovery, Critical, or IMPLEMENTATION DEFINED, interrupt request are disabled at Cold reset and are enabled by software writing an IMPLEMENTATION DEFINED non-zero value to an IMPLEMENTATION DEFINED field in ERR<q>CTRL.

 ERR<n>MISC2 is a 64-bit register.